It takes three weeks to form a habit.

 I’ve heard some people go to sleep in their gym clothes.
 If this works for you, do it.

-Whatever exercise I’m doing I do it in a fasted state as this saves with time and I enjoy the workout more (especially a run).
+Whatever exercise I’m doing I do it in a fasted state as this saves time and I enjoy the workout more (especially a run).
 The notion that you need to eat before a workout is false and increasingly people who exercise regularly are introducing fasting to their regime because of the numerous benefits of it.

 Which leads to my next point.